fhorta/palette2colormap/README.md

 You can run a sample (as attached) or import the code and create/shift your colormap.

-I highly recommend using Anaconda (https://www.continuum.io/downloads) to get manage dependencies (for life):
+I highly recommend using Anaconda (https://www.continuum.io/downloads) to manage dependencies:

     conda create --name cmap python=3
     source activate cmap #or whatever name you like